cgranade/cgranade.github.io/_posts/drafts/software-stack.md

 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
 Also, be sure to restart your `Terminal` window after the installation.
-Then, we install powershell with the following two commands:
+Then, we install PowerShell with the following two commands:
 ```bash
 $ brew tap caskroom/cask
 $ brew cask install powershell